 Steps Overview:

-For the muffin batter, start by grating the carrots.
-Put them in a medium-sized bowl and add the rest of the wet ingredients to the carrots.
+3. For the muffin batter, start by grating the carrots.
+You can do this by hand or using a food processor.
+Put the shredded carrots in a medium-sized bowl and add the rest of the wet ingredients to them.
 Whisk the wet ingredients together until blended.

-Add the dry ingredients to a second bowl, whisk them and add the wet ingredients to the dry.
-Combine the ingredients until the batter is well blended.
+4. Add the dry ingredients to a separate bowl, whisk them and add the wet ingredients to the flour mixture.
+Using a rubber spatula or wooden spoon, combine the ingredients until the batter is well blended.
 Add the walnuts and give them a quick stir.
 Don't overmix the batter or your muffins won't be as tender.

-Fill your muffin cups with the batter and top each muffin with the rolled oats mixture before baking them.
-Bake them for approximately 18 to 20 minutes, or until a toothpick inserted in the centre of a muffin comes out dry.
+5. Fill your muffin cups with the batter and then add the rolled oats mixture to the top of each muffin before baking them.
+Bake muffins for approximately 18 to 20 minutes, or until a toothpick inserted in the centre of a muffin comes out dry.

 Enjoy!